kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

 1. Open the contract you want to deploy in your code editor.

-   For example, open the `simple-payments.pact` file in your code editor.
+   For example, open the `simple-payment.pact` file in your code editor.

 2. Add the `free` namespace before the module definition, define an administrative keyset inside of the namespace, and update the module name and governing keyset.